 Faculty, Facilities, and Resources

-The university's Student Health and Wellness, UI Wellness programs, and Recreational Services, as well as Johnson County Public Health, provide additional opportunities.
+The university's Student Health & Wellness, UI Wellness programs, and Recreational Services, as well as Johnson County Public Health, provide additional opportunities.

 Iowa graduates have job placement rates ranging from 86-100 percent, depending on their area of study, and our Pomerantz Career Center offers multiple resources to help students find internships and jobs.